skyfe79/Awesome/README.md

 - [make-comics](https://github.com/Nutlope/make-comics) - Create full comics with AI in seconds
 - [openclaw](https://github.com/openclaw/openclaw) - Your own personal AI assistant.
 Any OS.
 Any Platform.
 The lobster way. 🦞
 - [pdf2video](https://github.com/DangJin/pdf2video) - Transform PDF documents into engaging video presentations with smooth animations.
-- [AionUi](https://github.com/iOfficeAI/AionUi) - Free, local, open-source 24/7 Cowork app and OpenClaw for Gemini CLI, Claude Code, Codex, OpenCode, Qwen Code, Goose CLI, Auggie, and more | 🌟 Star if you like it!
+- [AionUi](https://github.com/iOfficeAI/AionUi) - Free, local, open-source 24/7 Cowork app for OpenClaw, Hermes Agent, Claude Code, Codex, OpenCode, Gemini CLI and 20+ more CLI | Customize your assistants | Star if you like it!
 - [ChartGPU](https://github.com/ChartGPU/ChartGPU) - Beautiful, open source, WebGPU-based charting library
 - [agent-skills](https://github.com/supabase/agent-skills) - Agent Skills to help developers using AI agents with Supabase
 - [stitch-skills](https://github.com/google-labs-code/stitch-skills) - A library of Agent Skills designed to work with the Stitch MCP server.
 Each skill follows the Agent Skills open standard, for compatibility with coding agents such as Antigravity, Gemini CLI, Claude Code, Cursor.